suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

 annoyance that the person arrived a bit late.

 In HTML we use the `<em>` (emphasis) element to mark up such instances.
-As well as making the document more interesting to read, these are recognised by screen readers and spoken out in a different tone of voice.
+As well as making the document more interesting to read, these are recognized by screen readers and spoken out in a different tone of voice.
 Browsers style this as italic by default, but you shouldn't use this tag purely to get italic styling.
 To do that, you'd use a `<span>` element and some CSS, or perhaps an `<i>`